 When I reference restoring the body, I want your to picture a car, any car, for this example.
 When we drive around we hit bumps, pot holes, rocks and who knows what else.
 This begins to shift crucial components of that car, into areas that they do not belong in.
 To remedy the situation, we bring our car to the auto mechanic.
 They align the wheels, as well as other components, and put them back into the locations that they intended to reside.
 Think of the wheel alignment on your car as an analogy for restoring your body.

 There are various methods, both old and new, used to restore the body.
+We use various methods of restoration within The Warrior Zero Project.
 Yoga is quite popular and rightfully so.
 It has helped to restore the body for thousands of years, so we know that it works.
 There are also various forms of joint mobility.
 That is where you move your joints in all planes of motion in order to restore connective tissue.
 This also helps to alleviate toxins from, and bring nutrition into, the connective tissue.
 Some use active stretching in order to aid them in realigning the body.
 Whatever your preference may be, the key here is to stick with it and restore on a daily basis.

 I want to share a few of the reasons why I feel that you should take time to restore your body.

 When we are out in the field, there are countless tasks to perform.
 The adventure may start by hiking out with a heavy backpack for a few miles.
 That task alone requires some serious restoration… But that is only the beginning.
 We are now at basecamp and we need to setup our shelters.
 Then there are the general tasks such as:

 - Setup Tarps